Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it refers to a dog, symbolizing the loyalty and companionship of dogs, which is a figurative expression.
-The phrase is not about a literal "best friend" but represents the strong bond between humans and dogs.
+The idiom is not about a literal "best friend" but represents the strong bond between humans and dogs.

 Origin: